hopelii/temperatureConverter/README.md

 # temperatureConverter
-learning C++ for about a week now!
+learning C++ for about a week now! first project i have coded for practice :)